 Tallgrass prairie once covered more than 170 million acres, from Canada through Texas and as far as Indiana in the east.
 Rich prairie soils made the region prime for agricultural development and most of the tallgrass prairie has been converted to cropland making this once expansive landscape North America’s most altered ecosystem (in terms of acres lost.)
 Much of what remains is fragmented and degraded.
 Of the about 4 percent that remains today, most survives in the Flint Hills of eastern Kansas.

 Why the Flint Hills?

 The Flint Hills were spared from the plow because of rolling hills of limestone, chert (flint) and shale that made the area difficult to farm.
-Because the land couldn’t easily be plowed, homesteaders soon found that cattle gained weight easily on the rich native grasses, and the Flint Hills became known as prime grazing land.
+The land couldn’t easily be plowed, and when homesteaders soon found that cattle gained weight easily on the rich native grasses, the Flint Hills became known as prime grazing land.
 Ranching continues to dominate the local economy and is the primary agricultural use of the tallgrass prairie.